muazzam-akhtar/cub3D-Linux/readme.md

 19. Created New file utils_str.c since the function ptrptrlen and strlen returns the values in size_t, we needed the same function but to return as an int to avoid memory leaks in parsing.
 So the names are get_2d_len, ft_strlen_int.
 20. Finished working on Fish eye effect.
 21. Finished working on the edge cases.
+22. Created a new function get_height which does the formula and revise it if it exceeds the window.
+23. Created a new file directions.c and added a function named wall_hit_direction which gives the direction of all the sides of the wall.
+24. Edited some codes in draw.c which can link it with the wall_hit_direction to give a better clarity to the game.